bshk003/arxivarius/README.md

 ### The filename template format

-The filename template is a string that can contain a variety of tags.
-The tags are replaced with the corresponding metadata from the paper.
+The filename template is a string that may contain various tags representing paper's metadata.

 | **Tag** | **Description** |
 | :--- | :--- |